ibm-mas/ansible-devops/docs/playbooks/oneclick-aibroker.md

 ## Overview

-This playbook will add **AI Broker v1.0.x** to an existing IBM Maximo Application Suite Core installation or as standalone instance.
+This playbook will add **AI Broker v1.0.x** to an existing IBM Maximo Application Suite Core installation.

 This playbook can be ran against any OCP cluster regardless of its type; whether it's running in IBM Cloud, Azure, AWS, or your local datacenter.